fossabot/BahmanM.Flow/docs/Behaviours.md

 Welcome to the **Behaviour** system.

-This is where you level up from being a user of Flow to a creator, forging your own reusable superpowers to extend the library.
+This is where you level up from being a user of Flow to a creator, forging your own reusable superpowers to extend Flow.

 # Operator vs. Behaviour